the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-record.md

-(ch-acknowledgement-records)=
+(ch-acknowledgement-record)=
-# Records of Contributions
+# Record of Contributions

-Two documents are considered as the records of contributions in _The Turing Way_, Contributors Table in the README file and contributors.md in our [GitHub repository](https://github.com/alan-turing-institute/the-turing-way).
+Two documents are considered as the record of contributions in _The Turing Way_, Contributors Table in the README file and contributors.md in our [GitHub repository](https://github.com/alan-turing-institute/the-turing-way).
-The contributor records are also available in the afterword of this book as {ref}`Contributors<aw-contributor-records-contributors>` and {ref}`Personal Highlights<aw-contributor-records-highlights>`.
+This record is also available in the afterword of this book as {ref}`Contributors<aw-contributors-record-contributors>` and {ref}`Personal Highlights<aw-contributors-record-highlights>`.

-We invite all our members to co-create these records to capture the important work they do around answering questions, representing the project, developing and maintaining the infrastructure, and all other nurturing roles that make The Turing Way community so special.
+We invite all our members to co-create this record to capture the important work they do around answering questions, representing the project, developing and maintaining the infrastructure, and all other nurturing roles that make The Turing Way community so special.

-The process of developing these records are described below in detail.
+The process of developing this record is described below in detail.
-These records can be used for highlighting skills that our members have gained and shared through their involvement in _The Turing Way_.
+This document can be used for highlighting skills that our members have gained and shared through their involvement in _The Turing Way_.

 ## 1. Contributors Table